wagnermarques00/Alura-HTML5-CSS3/README.md

 1. Practicing CSS: Grid and Flexbox
 1. 7 Days Of Code - HTML and CSS
 1. SASS: Syntactically Spectacular CSS
+1. Tailwind CSS: Styling your page with utility classes

 ## Studying at the moment:

-- Tailwind CSS: Styling your page with utility classes
+- Bootstrap: Creating a responsive single-page